Early Years Curriculum

 Spring Term 2 - Reception:

 We have been very busy in Forest School.
 In the mud kitchen we cooked dinner for 'Six Dinner Sid'.
 We spoke about what he might like to eat, and made him a range of food!
-As part of our Science learning, we looked for signs of Spring, including buds, daffodils and blossom.
+As part of our Science learning, we looked for signs of Spring, including buds, daffodils and blossoms.

 In Forest School we made feeling faces.
 We thought about our Zones of Regulation, identified which zone we were in and what emotion we were feeling.
 We then gathered natural resources to create our faces and represent our emotions.